Building a STEM Pipeline for Girls and Women

 In 2010, we released a groundbreaking report on the environmental and social barriers to women’s participation and progress in STEM.
 The report also included statistics on girls’ and women’s achievements and participation in these areas and offered new ideas on how to fully open STEM fields to all.

 Solving the Equation: Women in Engineering and Computing

 AAUW’s upcoming research report will look at why women are so underrepresented in engineering and computer science fields.

 STEM Programs for Girls

-A week-long science and math summer camp for girls who are entering the eighth grade.
+A weeklong science and math summer camp for eighth-grade girls.

-A daylong STEM career conference for sixth through ninth grade girls and their families.
+A daylong STEM conference for middle school girls and their families.